gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 String theory is defined perturbatively around a fixed background spacetime.

-In GR, the spacetime itself is dynamic — there is no fixed background.
+In GR, the spacetime itself is dynamic.
+There is no fixed background.

 A complete theory of quantum gravity must be background-independent.